SysAdminDay/SysAdminDay.github.io/2026/VTE/index.md

 + **"Your New Coworker Doesn't Sleep: Living with AI Agents in IT Ops"**
 	+ [Asst.Prof.Wanchanok Sunthorn](#)
-		+ *Digital Media Technology Program, Rajamangala University of Technology Thanyaburi (RMUTT)*
+		+ *Creative Media Technology Programme, Rajamangala University of Technology Thanyaburi (RMUTT)*
 		+ *PhD candidate in Data Science and Artificial Intelligence, School of Engineering and Technology.
 Asian Institute of Technology (AIT)*

 + **"Linux Isn't Boring Anymore"**